Classes and Workshops

 1. “LabVIEW: An Introductory Course for Research Students”

 No prior knowledge of LabVIEW is required to take the course.
 In addition, a computer with LabVIEW software installed will be provided at no cost in order to perform the class exercises.
 Class size is currently limited to 15 students per session, but please note that the course will be offered every summer.
-The next course is scheduled for July 18th-21st and 25th-28th from 9AM-12:30 PM each day.
+The next course is tentatively scheduled for July, 2023.
+Classes will be held for 8 consecutive days from 9AM-12:30 PM each day.
 To enroll, or if you have any questions, please email Stephen Miller.
 Please also consider filling the short course survey, which will greatly help with future class scheduling.

 2. "Introduction to FPGA-based Design"